How to help kids cope with anxiety

 1. Listen and ask the right questions

 Communication starts with deep listening: make eye contact, give verbal and nonverbal confirmations and focus entirely on your child.
 When they know they’re your priority, they’re more likely to share with you.
-When they do, ask clarifying questions to get to the root of the problem and determine how to help your child with depression in the best way.
+When they do, ask clarifying questions to get to the root of the problem and determine how to help your child with anxiety in the best way.

 2. Help them change their self-talk